quicwg/base-drafts/draft-ietf-quic-tls.md

 corresponding key and IV are created from that secret as defined in
 {{protection-keys}}.
 The header protection key is not updated.

-The endpoint toggles the value of the Key Phase bit, and uses the updated key and IV to protect all subsequent packets.
+The endpoint toggles the value of the Key Phase bit and uses the updated key and IV to protect all subsequent packets.

 An endpoint MUST NOT initiate a key update prior to having received and successfully processed a KEYS_ACTIVE frame contained in a packet from the